TykTechnologies/tyk-helm-chart/README.md

 To install, *first modify the `values.yaml` file to add your license*:

 	helm install tyk-pro -f ./values.yaml ./tyk-pro -n tyk --wait

+> Please note when installing the Tyk Pro chart the --wait argument is important for successful dashboard bootstrap.

 Follow the instructions in the Notes that follow the installation to find your Tyk login credentials.